-The Minnesota Legislature is an equal opportunity employer and is committed to conducting its personnel activities without regard to race, color, creed, religion, national origin, sex, age, disability, marital status, status with regard to public assistance, familial status, as defined in Minnesota Statutes section 363A.03, Subd.
-18, or sexual orientation, as those terms are defined in Minnesota Statutes, section 363A.03.
-Further information regarding equal employment opportunities and specific procedures governing incidents of sexual harassment may be obtained from the appropriate House, Senate, Revisor, or LCC administrative personnel office.
+The Minnesota Legislature is an equal opportunity employer and is committed to conducting its personnel activities without regard to race, color, creed, religion, national origin, sex, age, disability, marital status, status with regard to public assistance, familial status or sexual orientation, as those terms are defined in Minnesota Statutes, section 363A.03.
+Further information regarding equal employment opportunities and specific procedures governing incidents of sexual harassment may be obtained from the appropriate House Human Resources Office, Senate Human Resources Office, Revisor, or LCC administrative personnel oOffice.